Junichiro Koizumi: Early life

 Koizumi is a third-generation politician of the Koizumi family.
 His father, Jun'ya Koizumi, was director general of the Japan Defense Agency and a member of the House of Representatives.
 His grandfather, Koizumi Matajirō, called "Tattoo Minister" because of a large tattoo on his body, was Minister of Posts and Telecommunications under Prime Ministers Hamaguchi and Wakatsuki and an early advocate of postal privatization.

 Born in Yokosuka, Kanagawa on 8 January 1942, Koizumi was educated at Yokosuka High School.
 He graduated with a Bachelor of Economics degree from Keio University.
 He attended University College London before returning to Japan in August 1969 upon the death of his father.

 He stood for election to the lower house in December; however, he did not earn enough votes to win election as a Liberal Democratic Party (LDP) representative.
 In 1970, he was hired as a secretary to Takeo Fukuda, who was Minister of Finance at the time and was elected as prime minister in 1976.

 In the general elections of December 1972, Koizumi was elected as a member of the Lower House for Kanagawa's 2nd district, a seat previously held by his father.
 He joined Fukuda's faction within the LDP.
-Since then, he has been re-elected ten times.
+After that, he was re-elected ten times.